KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 # Results From Findings
 ---
-I originaly chose this dataset so that i could perform a Sentiment Analysis on opinions expressed in the review text, to determine viewer's attitude towards the Waze mobile app, but after spending quite some time performing an exploratory data analysis on the data I discovered some very interesting trends and patterns.
+I originaly chose this dataset so that i could perform a Sentiment Analysis on opinions expressed in the review text, this helping me determine viewer's attitude towards the Waze mobile app.
+After spending quite some time performing an exploratory data analysis on the data I discovered some very interesting trends and patterns.

-Based on the waze mobile app dataset we can tell that most of the user reviews were ranked high at rating number 5, in addition to having a very positive overall sentiment.
+Based on the Waze mobile app dataset we can tell that most of the user reviews were ranked high at rating number 5, as well as having a very positive overall sentiment.

-This is very good news for Management and Application Development Teams, but we also need to look at high reviews that fall within rating number 1, especially those categorized within the negative sentiment.
-This will help us to understand what the pain points are and what can be done to fix the issue in next releases.
+These stats are very impressive for the Management Team, but they must also understand the reviews which fall within rating number 1, those having high negative sentiments.

+Knowing this will enable the company to respond quicker at developing patches and rolling them out in a timely fashion in new releases.
+In this manner the higher ratings and sentiments always outnumber the lower ones.

 In regards to user reviews ranked within rating number 1, 31% (17,758) of these are categorized as having a negative sentiment.